MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance-aad-security-tutorial.md

 ## Using cross-database queries in managed instances

-Cross-database queries are supported for Azure AD accounts with Azure AD logins.
+Cross-database queries are supported for Azure AD accounts with Azure AD server principals (logins).
 To test a cross-database query with an Azure AD group, we need to create another database and table.
 You can skip creating another database and table if one already exist.

 1. Log into your managed instance using a `sysadmin` account using SQL Server Management Studio.
 1. In **Object Explorer**, right-click the server and choose **New Query**.